1. Home

 Tropical cyclones are often difficult to predict, because they can suddenly weaken or change their course.
 However, meteorologists use state-of-art technologies and develop modern techniques such as numerical weather prediction models to predict how a tropical cyclone evolves, including its movement and change of intensity, when and where one will hit land and at what speed.
 Official warnings are then issued by the National Meteorological Services of the countries concerned (WMO).

-This hazard category also includes Storm surges which is the rise in seawater level caused solely by a storm.
-It is the abnormal rise in seawater level during a strom, measures as the height of the water above the normal predicted astronomical tide.
+This hazard category also includes cyclone-related Storm surges which is the rise in seawater level caused solely by a storm.
+It is the abnormal rise in seawater level during a storm, measures as the height of the water above the normal predicted astronomical tide.
 The surge is caused primarily by a storm's winds pushing water onshore.

 Risk factors